 You’re all about eating more protein to build muscle, increase strength, and recover after a workout.
 You’ve stocked up on the best protein powders, meal-prepped some seriously impressive high-protein entrees, and packed your gym bag full of protein bars, but could you be taking this obsession a little too far?
 How much protein is too much?

 Building muscle requires considerably more protein than what’s needed for maintenance.
-Increasing protein intake suppresses muscle protein breakdown, resulting in a positive net protein balance needed to build muscle mass and boost metabolism1.
+Increasing protein intake suppresses muscle protein breakdown1, resulting in a positive net protein balance needed to build muscle mass and boost metabolism.
 With those benefits, it’s no wonder you’re feeling a protein craze!

 However, too much of a good thing can be a bad thing, and this rings true for protein intake.
 Overdoing it can be wasteful, ineffective, and even harmful.
 In this article, we’ll review how much protein is too much, if it’s bad for you, and how much daily protein intake to aim for to get the best results.